Rosa von Praunheim: Career

-The documentaries Positive and Silence = Death, both shot in 1989, deal with aspects of AIDS activism in New York.
+The documentaries Positive and Silence = Death, both shot in 1989, deal with aspects of AIDS activism in New York City.
 Fire Under Your Ass (1990) focuses on AIDS in Berlin.
 For the so-called AIDS trilogy, von Praunheim was awarded the LGBTIQ-Film-Prize of the Berlin International Film Festival.
 The Guardian, one of Britain's most important newspapers, wrote in 1992: "Silence = Death and Positive: The best AIDS films to date [...]."
 The Los Angeles Times summed it up: "In short, Praunheim is just the man for the job he has taken on with Silence = Death and Positive: he has the breadth of vision, the compassion and the militance and, yes, the sense of humor necessary to tackle the AIDS epidemic in all its aspects."
-The renowned critic Jerry Tallmer, founder of the Obie Award, wrote in the newspaper The Record: "[...]
-Rosa (originally Holger) von Praunheim, the brilliant, acerbic director of such breakthrough gay-revolutionist works as Silence & Death and A Virus Knows No Morals."
+Critic Jerry Tallmer, co-founder of the Obie Awards, wrote in the newspaper The Record: "Rosa (originally Holger) von Praunheim, the brilliant, acerbic director of such breakthrough gay-revolutionist works as Silence & Death and A Virus Knows No Morals."

 Von Praunheim was a co-founder of the German ACT UP movement and organized the first major AIDS benefit event in Germany.
-He was very vocal in his efforts to educate people about the danger of AIDS and the necessity of practicing safer sex.
+He was vocal in his efforts to educate people about the danger of AIDS and the necessity of practicing safer sex.
 On 10 December 1991, von Praunheim created a scandal in Germany when he outed the anchorman Alfred Biolek and the comedian Hape Kerkeling in the TV show Explosiv - Der heiße Stuhl as gay to call for public solidarity with the stigmatized gays from homosexual celebrities, of which there were hardly any in the German public at that time.
 Because of this, von Praunheim was considered a controversial figure in his home country for a long time, even within the queer community.
 But after the public outing action several celebrities had their coming out.
-In retrospect, the outing action improved the public image of gays.
+In addition, the German-speaking media began to report on homosexuality in more than just negative and problematic contexts.
+The outings initiated a positive reassessment of lesbians and gays.